 <?xml version="1.0" encoding="UTF-8"?> <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9" xmlns:image="http://www.google.com/schemas/sitemap-image/1.1"> <url> <loc>https://www.holisticseo.digital/image-sitemap</loc> <image:image> <image:loc>https://www.holisticseo.digital/image-1.jpg</image:loc> </image:image> <image:image> <image:loc>https://www.holisticseo.digital/image-2.jpg</image:loc> </image:image> </url> </urlset>

-Here, we have two different XML Name Space (xmlns) section.
-One of them shows the code structure and context of the URL in the sitemap while the other one is showing the image URL’s context and structure.
-The content URL is holisticseo.digital/image-sitemap and it has two different images that describe the content in a better way according to the other images on the same web page, these are holisticseo.digital/image-1.jpg and holisticseo.digital/image-2.jpg assets.
+Here, we have two different XML Name Space (xmlns) sections.
+One of them shows the code structure and context of the URL in the sitemap, while the other one is showing the image URL’s context and structure.
+The content URL is holisticseo.digital/image-sitemap, and it has two different images that describe the content in a better way according to the other images on the same web page, these are holisticseo.digital/image-1.jpg and holisticseo.digital/image-2.jpg assets.

-Image sitemaps have unique tags can be used for giving more details about the images.
-You can find all the images tags in images sitemaps below:
+Image sitemaps have unique tags that can be used for giving more details about the images.
+You can find all the images tags in the images sitemaps below:

 |Optional||A caption is a textual content for the images.
 It is actually the message of the image.
 It can be inserted into the images or it can be also in the image sitemap.|